See Burning Man Art on the J Resort Neon Line in Reno

 Distance from Reno: About 35 miles (or about a 40-minute drive away).

 Also not far away is the historic gold-mining town of Truckee, California.
-A lot of people are unaware of Truckee’s existence, often passing it by for neighboring Lake Tahoe.
-However, Truckee has plenty to offer visitors all its own.
+Many are aloof to Truckee’s existence, often passing it by for its exceedingly more popular neighbor, Lake Tahoe.
+Despite that, Truckee has plenty to offer visitors all its own.

 Nearby is Donner Memorial State Park and Donner Lake.
-There’s many recreational activities to be had in the lake and while it does get crowded, it doesn’t get nearly as bad as Tahoe.
-The state park proper has a visitor’s center detailing the history of the Donner Party, a campground, and a couple hiking trails to enjoy.
+The lake does get busy on certain days, but it doesn’t get nearly as bad as Tahoe.
+The state park proper has a visitor’s center detailing the history of the Donner Party, numerous hiking trails, Pioneer Monument and more.

 The historic downtown area is the main feature, though.
 The area was transformed to accommodate tourists with local shops, restaurants, and the like.
-The historic jail is open for decent led tours (recommended), your free to check out the historic (and still operating) train depot, and enjoy the Truckee River during the warmer months.
+The historic jail is open for docent-led tours, there’s the free and historic (and still operating) train depot, and there’s a popular trail nearby where you hike through historic train tunnels!

 3) Genoa, Nevada